Bindushree-H/Enhanced-Mobile-Broadband-eMBB-Network-Slicing/README.md

 python ./run_wifi.py
 Please, note that all the Python scripts contained in this repository are written in Python 2.7.
 Thus, you will need this version to run them.
+ Import the Necessary Modules in the Python Script and Run the Network Slicing Simulation in NS3.

 RESULT